 1. Pay attention to your body.

-It’s important for both partners in the relationship to pay attention to their bodies.
+It’s important for both partners in the relationship to pay attention to their body.
 While it’s of crucial importance for the woman to write down her menstrual cycle so she can know the peak days for ovulation, it’s important for a man to stay healthy as he can when it comes to his performance.
 If the male is having problems in the bedroom, it can impact conception as well.
 Take notice of your sexual performance and, if you could use a little extra boost, consider a male enhancement supplement such as ExtenZe.
 As the multiple positive ExtenZe review online show, this supplement can cause a boost in your sex drive, and allow you to perform longer.
-Many men experience erectile dysfunction, especially when the pressure is on to perform on certain days of the month, so don’t feel self-conscious if this is your experience as well.
+Many men experience erectile dysfunction, especially when the pressure is on to perform on certain days of the month, so don’t feel self conscious if this is your experience as well.
 Just get a little extra help from a supplement like ExtenZe and you’ll be back to peak sexual performance in no time.

 While most mamas-to-be understand that being overweight can cause problems with conceiving a baby, it is not widely known that being too thin can also cause problems.
 Being too thin for your height and activity level can make it even harder to conceive a viable pregnancy, so you will want to chat with your doctor about how you can achieve proper body weight.
 It is also important to stay active when you are trying to conceive, so load up on some comfy clothes, like easy wear travel clothes with breathable fabrics and comfortable sneakers.
 We’re talking basics made with lightweight fabrics like durable nylon, merino wool, and rayon.
 When you are more comfortable, you’ll feel better and it’ll be easier to get active.